East Devon: History

-The district was formed on 1 April 1974 under the Local Government Act 1972, covering the whole area of eight former districts and part of a ninth, which were all abolished at the same time:
+The district was formed on 1 April 1974 under the Local Government Act 1972, which reorganised local government in England and Wales into a two-tier system of counties and non-metropolitan districts.
+East Devon was created by merging the whole areas of eight former districts and part of a ninth, all of which were abolished at the same time.